Third Servile War: Capuan revolt

-Defeat of the praetorian armies
+Praetorian defeat

-Initial movements of Roman (red) and Slave (blue) forces from the Capuan revolt to the end of winter 73–72 BC.
+Initial movements of Roman (red) and Slave (blue) forces from the Capuan revolt to the end of winter 73–72 BCE.
 Insert: Vesuvius area.

 As the revolt and raids were occurring in Campania, which was a vacation region of the rich and influential in Rome, and the location of many estates, the revolt quickly came to the attention of Roman authorities.
 They initially viewed the revolt more as a major crime wave than an armed rebellion.

 However, later that year, Rome dispatched a military force under praetorian authority to put down the rebellion.
 A Roman praetor, Gaius Claudius Glaber, gathered a force of 3,000 men, not regular legions, but a militia "picked up in haste and at random, for the Romans did not consider this a war yet, but a raid, something like an attack of robbery."
 Glaber's forces besieged the slaves on Mount Vesuvius, blocking the only known way down the mountain.
 With the slaves thus contained, Glaber was content to wait until starvation forced the slaves to surrender.

 While the slaves lacked military training, Spartacus' forces displayed ingenuity in their use of available local tools, and in their use of clever, unorthodox tactics when facing the disciplined Roman infantry.
 In response to Glaber's siege, Spartacus' men made ropes and ladders from vines and trees growing on the slopes of Vesuvius and used them to rappel down the cliffs on the side of the mountain opposite Glaber's forces.
 They moved around the base of Vesuvius, outflanked the army, and annihilated Glaber's men.

 A second expedition, under the praetor Publius Varinius, was then dispatched against Spartacus.
 For some reason, Varinius seems to have split his forces under the command of his subordinates Furius and Cossinius.
 Plutarch mentions that Furius commanded some 2,000 men, but neither the strength of the remaining forces, nor whether the expedition was composed of militia or legions, appear to be known.
 These forces were also defeated by the army of escaped slaves: Cossinius was killed, Varinius was nearly captured, and the equipment of the armies was seized by the slaves.

 With these victories, more and more slaves flocked to the Spartacan forces, as did "many of the herdsmen and shepherds of the region", swelling their ranks to some 70,000.
-The rebel slaves spent the winter of 73–72 BC training, arming and equipping their new recruits, and expanding their raiding territory to include the towns of Nola, Nuceria, Thurii and Metapontum.
+The rebel slaves spent the winter of 73–72 BCE training, arming and equipping their new recruits, and expanding their raiding territory to include the towns of Nola, Nuceria, Thurii and Metapontum.

 The victories of the rebel slaves did not come without a cost.
 At some time during these events, one of their leaders, Oenomaus, was lost—presumably in battle—and is not mentioned further in the histories.